qedsoftware/zabbix-mini-IPMI/README.md

 # zabbix-mini-IPMI
 CPU temperature monitoring scripts for zabbix.
 Also support voltage and fan speed monitoring on certain configurations.
-Uses `lm-sensors`, `smartmontools` and `OpenHardwareMonitorReport`.
+Uses `lm-sensors`, and `OpenHardwareMonitorReport`.
 For Linux, BSD and Windows.

 ## Features